karmada-io/website/docs/faq/faq.md

 Kubernetes provides two methods to extend APIs: Custom Resource and Kubernetes API Aggregation Layer.
 For more detail, you can refer to [Extending the Kubernetes API](https://kubernetes.io/docs/concepts/extend-kubernetes/).

-Karmada uses the both extension methods.
+Karmada uses both extension methods.
 For example, `PropagationPolicy` and `ResourceBinding` use Custom Resource, and `Cluster` resource uses Kubernetes API Aggregation Layer.

 Therefore, `Cluster` resources do not have a CRD YAML file, and they are not visible when you execute the `kubectl get crd` command.